 I think that the process of sub-creation is the most fun part of writing; developing the economic infrastructure and social interrelations and small things like what do people read, and what animals are there that aren't part of the grand scheme of the author's plans and how do the ordinary people NOT part of the epic actually live their lives.
 I was introduced to RPG's by my then boyfriend, now husband of 30 years

 I enjoy research and in my historical fics I'm totally committed to historical accuracy.
 Anachronisms are anathema. sloppy language use without checking if a word or turn of phrase is consistent with the milieu is something I hate

 I dedicate my writing to my husband but as I've written most of it to keep him amused through a long illness that's only fair!

 Just to make it clear in case I forget to add a disclaimer to any story; the author of any original for which I write fan fiction owns everything; I own nothing but OCs and my own warped sense of humour.
 It pleases me to borrow the characters and worlds in order to have fun with them and I promise not to fold or staple them and not to mutilate them too much.
-I make no money and probably spend more than any but a top author makes on research books, because writing is a good excuse to read more books.
+I make no money on things still in copyright and probably spend more than any but a top author makes on research books, because writing is a good excuse to read more books.